YH-Hung/pre-playground/README.md

 ```

 ## Notes
-- Server log file is volume-mounted so Fluent Bit and Elasticsearch see the same data.
+- Server log file is volume-mounted so Vector and Elasticsearch see the same data.
 - Elasticsearch security is disabled here for brevity; enable auth in real deployments.
-- The Lua buffer is in-memory only; if Fluent Bit restarts, buffered entries may be lost (acceptable for this use case).
+- Vector's reduce transform buffer is in-memory by default; if Vector restarts, buffered entries may be lost (acceptable for this use case).
+Vector supports disk-backed state persistence for production use cases.
 - Server runs as non-root user for security (uid 1000).
 - Docker images are optimized with multi-stage builds and minimal base images.
 - Graceful shutdown ensures logs are flushed before server exits.
+- Vector provides better observability and maintainability compared to Lua scripts, with built-in metrics and easier configuration management.